Kreni-Promeni: 2023–present: Mainstream prominence

-In January 2023, KP launched a petition against the urbanisation of the Tara National Park.
+In January 2023, KP announced that its petition against the urbanisation of the Tara National Park reached 64,000 signatures; the petition was initiated in December 2022.
 A month later, it launched an animal rights petition towards dog shelters.
 Together with several organisations, KP organised an action of cleaning up the streets in 146 locations in Serbia in April.
-In September, it had submitted a petition for the introduction of free textbooks in Serbia, with over 50,000 signatories.
-KP refused to file an electoral list for the 2023 Serbian parliamentary election, instead preferring to monitor the elections.
-In the elections, KP had 233 observers who had reported 52 irregularities in the election.
+In September, it submitted a petition for the introduction of free textbooks in Serbia, with over 50,000 signatories.
+Manojlović said in an interview that KP refused to file an electoral list for the 2023 Serbian parliamentary election, instead opting to monitor the elections.
+In the elections, KP had 233 observers who reported 52 irregularities in the election.
 In January 2024, KP submitted a petition against obstetric violence.
 A month later, it organised a humanitarian event where it collected dog food, while in March it began collecting signatures for the protection of the General Staff Building in Belgrade.

-KP announced its participation in the 2024 Belgrade City Assembly election in April 2024.
+Manojlović announced that KP will participate in the 2024 Belgrade City Assembly election in April 2024.
 They nominated Manojlović as their mayoral candidate.
 They participated in the election as a citizens' group (grupa građana), not as a political party.
-In a potential opposition victory, Manojlović said that he would work with the Green–Left Front on forming a local government.
-Political consultant Dušan Milenković argued that KP could attract opposition voters who were dissatisfied with other opposition parties.
+Manojlović said that, in the event of an opposition victory, he would work with the Green–Left Front on forming a local government.
+The political consultant Dušan Milenković argued that KP could attract opposition voters who were dissatisfied with other opposition parties.
 KP ended up winning 21 seats in the City Assembly of Belgrade.
 Most of KP's voters previously voted for opposition parties.
 Additionally, KP participated in elections in Zemun, New Belgrade, Voždovac, Lazarevac, Niš, Sremska Mitrovica, and Novi Sad.
-They were denied participation in the local elections in Vračar municipality.
+They were denied participation in the local elections in Belgrade's Vračar municipality due to failing to meet the gender quota.
 KP won 8 seats in the City Assembly of Novi Sad and 2 seats in the City Assembly of Niš.
-After the elections, KP announced that it would boycott the sessions of City Assemblies of Belgrade and New Belgrade.
+After the elections, Manojlović said that KP would boycott the sessions of the City Assemblies of Belgrade and New Belgrade.
 They ended the boycott in September.

-KP led the environmental protests in July 2024.
-Once the student-led anti-corruption protests started in November 2024, KP expressed its support for students and called citizens to participate in their protests.
-After the 15 March 2025 protest in Belgrade, KP launched a petition for the investigation of the alleged use of a sonic weapon during the protest.
+KP led the July 2024 environmental protests.
+When the student-led anti-corruption protests started in November 2024, KP expressed its support for the students and called citizens to participate in their protests.
+After the 15 March 2025 protest in Belgrade, KP launched a petition for the investigation into the alleged use of a sonic weapon during the protest.
 By 17 March, the petition had over 530,000 signatories.
 In the same month, they launched a petition against the organisation of Expo 2027.
 KP monitored the 2025 Serbian local elections in Kosjerić and Zaječar, alleging election irregularities.